-S.W.2d 380, 381 (Tex.
-App. - San Antonio 1997, no pet.), the husband contended that employee stock options granted during marriage were his separate property because the options were not vested by the time of divorce.
-The appellate court rejected this position, saying that the fact that the options had not vested by the time of divorce did not make the options entirely separate property.
-The court analogized the options to nonvested military retirement benefits, which were declared to be divisible upon divorce in Cearley v.
+In Bodin v.
+Bodin, 955 S.W.2d 380, 381 (Tex.
+App.-San Antonio 1997, no pet.), Husband contended that employee stock options granted during marriage were his separate property because the options were not vested by the time of divorce.
+The appellate court rejected this argument, saying that the fact that the options had not vested by the time of divorce did not make the options entirely separate property.
+The court analogized the options to non-vested military retirement benefits, which were declared to be divisible upon divorce in Cearley v.
 Cearley, 544 S.W.2d 661 (Tex.
 1976).
-Mr. Bodin did not argue that a Taggart-line pro-rata allocation rule should apply to the stock options.
-Therefore Bodin does not address pro-rata allocation.
+Husband did not argue that a Taggart pro rata allocation rule should apply to the stock options.
+Therefore Bodin does not address pro rata allocation.

-The case of Farish v.
+Farish v.
 Farish, 982 S.W.2d 623, 625 28 (Tex.
-App.--Houston [1st Dist.]
+App.-Houston [1st Dist.]
 1998, no pet.), addressed stock options granted as an incentive for future employment.
-Farish cites cases holding that options granted for work done outside of marriage requires an allocation between compensation for past work and incentives for future service.
-This important part of the Farish opinion is designated "not for publication."
-However, the unpublished portion of the Farish opinion can be considered by other courts, although it has no precedential value.
-See Tex.
+The court cited cases holding that the characterization of options granted for work done outside of marriage requires an allocation between compensation for past work and incentives for future service.
+However, this portion of the Farish opinion was not designated for publication, and while some courts may consider it to be persuasive authority, it has no precedential value.
+Tex.
 R. App.
-P. 47.7.
+P. 47.7; but see Sledge v.
+Mullin, 927 S.W.2d 89, 93 (Tex.
+App.-Fort Worth 1996, no writ) ("[W]e find no statute, rule, or case law that forbids our taking judicial notice of our own unpublished opinion....Accordingly, the unpublished opinion contains the 'law of the case.'").

-The court in Charriere v.
+In Charriere v.
 Charriere, 7 S.W.3d 217 (Tex.
-App.--Dallas 1999, no pet.), rejected an argument that employee stock options were governed by a time-allocation rule.
-There the employee stock options were both received and had become exercisable during the parties' marriage, so they were deemed to be community property divisible upon divorce.
+App.-Dallas 1999, no pet.), the court rejected an argument that employee stock options were governed by a time-allocation rule.
+The employee-spouse's stock options were both received and had become exercisable during the parties' marriage, so they were deemed to be community property divisible upon divorce.

 Kline v.
 Kline, 17 S.W.3d 445 (Tex.
-App.--Houston [1st Dist.]
-2000, pet. denied), dealt with non-vested stock options.
-The husband argued that if the options were awarded for past services, they would be community property.
-If they were awarded to induce future employment after the divorce, they should be entirely his separate property.
-The options themselves recited that they were granted for services during marriage, so the appellate court rejected the husband's contention, citing among its supporting authorities the retirement benefits case of Cearley v.
+App.-Houston [1st Dist.]
+2000, pet. denied), addressed unvested stock options.
+Husband argued that if the options were awarded for past services, they would be community property.
+However, if they were awarded to induce future employment after the divorce, they should be entirely his separate property.
+The options themselves recited that they were granted for services during marriage, so the appellate court rejected Husband's contention, citing (among other cases) Cearley v.
 Cearley, 544 S.W.2d 661 (Tex.
 1976).
-The husband did not argue a pro-rata allocation, so the argument was not ruled on by the appellate court.
+Husband did not argue for a pro-rata allocation of the options, so that argument was not ruled on by the appellate court.

 In McClary v.
 Thompson, 65 S.W.3d 829, 834 (Tex.
-App.--Fort Worth 2002, pet. denied), the court of appeals said that "[m]ost forms of property, including real estate, life insurance policies, and stock options, have been characterized as community or separate based upon their character at inception."
+App.-Fort Worth 2002, pet. denied), the court of appeals wrote that "[m]ost forms of property, including real estate, life insurance policies, and stock options, have been characterized as community or separate based upon their character at inception."

 In Boyd v.
-Boyd, 67 S.W.3d 398, 410-411 (Tex.
-App--Fort Worth 2002, no pet.), the court of appeals said:
+Boyd, 67 S.W.3d 398 (Tex.
+App-Fort Worth 2002, no pet.), explained this point concisely: